What sort of siphon do I want for a saltwater pool?

-How does salt water filter work?
+How in all actuality does salt water channel work?

-Does a saltwater pool need a filter?
+Does a saltwater pool need a channel?

 A saltwater pool needn’t bother with a channel in the conventional sense.
 The actual saltwater is the channel, and it works by making the water course through a unique unit that contains electrolytic cells.
 These cells work to separate the salt into its part parts, which are then gotten back to the pool.
 The outcome is perfect, sifted water that doesn’t need a different filtration framework.